Are you listening?

 GRAMMAR IS MATHEMATICAL AND MATH IS GRAMMATICAL

-Grammar is so mathematical that laptop computers today have excellent editing and translation programs.
+Grammar is so mathematical that laptop computers today have excellent editing and translating programs.
 For we are actually doing simple forms of math when we discriminate between singular and plural; between right and left (as if translating a graph); amongst comparatives and superlatives (for example: “terrible, tolerable, okay, good, very good, excellent” could be roughly translated as, “On a scale of 1 to 7”); amongst past, present, future, future perfect, pluperfect, etc. (simple translations of a timeline); etc., etc., etc.

-Going the other direction, math is made of up nouns (numbers, shapes, angles, integrals, etc.), verbs (multiply, add, subtract, divide, differentiate, etc.), adjectives (negative, greater than, raised, etc.), adverbs (when, where, etc.), conjunctions (“as x approaches infinity…”), pronouns (variables), prepositions (plus, minus, etc.), etc. This isn’t philosophy, but rather fact: there is nothing more or less to math than grammar rules and vocabulary—rules and vocabulary that a laptop computer can follow translate patterns of English symbols into русский symbols, etc. As a couple of ivy league mathematicians put it:
+Going the other direction, math is made of up nouns (numbers, shapes, angles, integrals, etc.), verbs (multiply, add, subtract, divide, differentiate, etc.), adjectives (negative, greater than, raised, etc.), adverbs (when, where, etc.), conjunctions (“as x approaches infinity…”), pronouns (variables), prepositions (plus, minus, etc.), etc. Mathematics is the study of patterns (patterns in meaning, patterns in shapes, patterns in change, etc.) and language is the use of patterns in sound and symbol.

 Changeux: Mathematical language is plainly an authentic language.
 But is it therefore the only authentic language?

 The universal language Professor Connes refers to there is something linguists theorized about for decades.
-Linguist Noam Chomsky first proposed that all humans have a genetic component in their brains that allows them to communicate according to universal rules (or patterns) which he called a universal grammar.
+Chomsky first proposed that all humans have a genetic component in their brains that allows them to communicate according to universal rules (or patterns) which he called a universal grammar.
 Thus, for example, even though Chinese verbs have no tense—meaning that a Chinese speaker uses the exact same verb form regardless of whether they are expressing past, present, or future action (leading to clumsy translations like “long time no see” 好久不见)—they nevertheless still have very effective ways to communicate a mathematical timeline.
 After all, bilingual speakers can provide excellent translations between Chinese and English.
 Okay, so what is the universal grammar or universal pattern that both Chinese and English speakers—and any other language speaker—can understand?
-As Connes observes, its math.
+It is math.